 In the beginning chapter of Catwoman's story arc, a large painting is shown covering the vault that she is trying to break into.
 The painting itself shows Cain carrying Abel in a pose similar to Batman carrying Jason in A Death in the Family.
 This painting also foreshadows the controversial ending of the game itself.

-In a DLC set before the events of Arkham Knight, you can play as him in his Red Hood persona against Black Mask and his organization.
+In a DLC set after the events of Arkham Knight, you can play as him in his Red Hood persona against Black Mask and his organization.

 in 2008 a seres called Crisis.
 Jason Todd as the Red Hood was made in the series with his hand on the mailbox jumping with a aussult rifle in his hand to attack.
 He was also made in the Teen Titans pack in 2013 of the DC New 52 pack holding a Japanese samrai sword and a gun and standing on a roof of a buliding.